admb-project/admb/trunk/README.txt

    locations:
    A. Microsoft .NET 4
    B. Microsoft Windows SDK 7.1
-   C. Microsoft Visual Studio 2010
+   C. Microsoft Visual Studio 2010 Express

 2. Download the executable installer for Windows MSVC from http://admb-project.org/downloads and run it.
-Make sure to choose the install location as C:\admb.
+Make sure to choose the install location as C:\admb and not the default in 'Program Files'.

-3. Add the following to the PATH, in the order given, the second path must reflect which architecture you want to compile for, this example is for Intel 64-bit processors:
+3. Add the following to the PATH in the order given.
+Only enter the second path is you are compiling for a 64-bit processor.
+If so, this path must reflect which architecture you want to compile for, this example is for Intel 64-bit processors.
+This was tested on a 64-bit machine which has a folder called 'Program Files (x86)'.
+If you are on a 32-bit machine, remove the '(x86)' from these paths.

    C:\Program Files\Microsoft SDKs\Windows\v7.1
    C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\x86_ia64